-Item Valuation technique Significant unobservable inputs Inter-relationship between significant unobservable inputs and fair value measurement Financial assets at fair value through other comprehensive income-equity Comparable market approach • Price-to-earning ratio (17.56 and 20.51 respectively, on December 31, 2022 and 2021) • The higher the multiple is, the higher the fair value will be. investment without an active market • Lack-of-marketability discount rate (10.00% and 15.80% respectively, on December 31, 2022 and 2021) • The higher the lack-of-marketabilit y discount rate is, the lower the fair value will be.
+Item Valuation technique Significant unobservable inputs Inter -relationship between significant unobservable inputs and fair value measurement Financial assets at fair value through other comprehensive income-equity Comparable market approach • Price-to-earning ratio (17.56 on December 31, 2022) • The higher the multiple is, the higher the fair value will be. investment without an active market • Lack-of-marketability discount rate (10.00% on December 31, 2022) • The higher the lack-of-marketabilit y discount rate is, the lower the fair value will be.